Thanksgiving Math Puzzles for Preschoolers

 • One part has the written number word.

-If your children are starting to recognize the numbers and their written form, you can divide them into three parts.
-For children that do not recognize the written word, just the numeral, you just have to keep that part intact and not cut it.
+If your children are starting to recognize numbers and their written form, you can divide them into three parts.
+For children who do not recognize the written word but just the numeral, you just have to keep that part intact and not cut it.

 • Small group activity.